matvej-g/transcendence/Milena_notes/progress_milena.md

 - do http for friends

 ### --- Day 18 - 19.12.2025 --- ###
-- put script things from index into extra file
+- put script things from index into extra file router.ts
+- added safe fallback and router:notfound event.
 - Todo:
 	- get into ts
 	- adjust game section